maidsafe/rfcs/text/0000-RDF-for-public-name-resolution/0000-RDF-for-public-name-resolution.md

 - GET the Mutable Data for a given `Public Name`.
 - Parse the retrieved `Resolvable Map`.
-- Resolve the `:default` XOR-URL if available.
+- Resolve the `default` graph / XOR-URL if available.

 Unavailability of any data being dereferenced will throw an error.